seetime/quantum-gravity/energy_mass_graph.md

     - If *N* is not zero, it means it have a certain wave length, what Plank/Einstein equation tells, so it occupies some finite area or bounded area in our 3 dimensional space.
     - In my model, every object with non-zero wave energy is believed as a particle orbiting at the center of the bounded area in our 3d space.
     - The direction of angular motion projected onto 2d plane out of orbiting motion in 3d space is assumed to be counter clockwise to be compatible with the complex number domain.
     - The orbiting motion is timeless and **the trajectory of a particle formed by timeless orbiting motion in a bounded region can be described as a string** which is believed as the fundamental building block in String theory.
+Timeless motion may puzzle readers so I will do my best to explain what it means and why I needed the notion in detail when gravity will be discussed in later section.
+For now, I am very sorry to ask readers just accept my arguing what **timeless** means is that $dt=0$ with enough explanation.
+I hope that all puzzling things will be cleared at the gravity section.
     - Interaction of two particles seems to happen only when the bounded region of two particles overlaps.
 The exact condition to complete the interaction so that they are united to be a single moving object is unclear for now.
-But the result of two photons is the increment of frequency of the newly created particle out for input particles.
+But the result of interaction of  two photons is the increment of frequency of the newly created particle out for input particles.

-1. Negative wave energy particle: Anti photon
+2. Negative wave energy particle: Anti photon
     - $e^{i(-N)}$, where *N* is a natural number.
     - This particle is almost same to photon with one difference: the direction of orbiting motion.
-The direction of angular motion of negative wave particle is opposite to the photon.
+The direction of orbiting motion of negative wave particle is opposite to the photon.
-    -
+    - Possible interactions:
+        1. negative wave energy and negative energy: The result of interaction is the increment of energy magnitude which is the frequency of self orbiting particle with negative sign.
+        2. Negative wave energy and positive energy: The only result of interaction we can observe(if possible due to technology development) is the energy transforming to mass.
+This means we human cannnot detect the existence of negative wave energy directly because it changes its form into mass when it meet and interact with positive wave energy, photon.
+    - Anti photon and photon both are fastest moving particles in 3d space as long as they are in timeless orbiting motion within their own bounded region.
+The meaning of "orbiting motion", "bounded region" will be explained in the section what energy means.

+3. Positive mass particle